 Your task is to keep this theme in the back of your mind throughout the week & be mindful of the positive thoughts or observations that it brings up for you.
 These might be things you already recognise or have known for a long time, or they could be new insights that offer a different perspective.
+It’s that simple.

-Here are some of the ways you might like to record & share what you find during the week:
+If you’re feeling energetic or are creatively inclined, here are some of the ways you might like to record & share what you find during the week: